Dental & Oral Trauma

 If gingivitis is allowed to progress, it can move into periodontitis, which extends deeper into the gums and may even lead to tooth loss.
 However, gingivitis does not have to progress this far.

 Oral & Maxillofacial Surgery

-There are many conditions and events that can bring a patient in to see us, including dental trauma due to injury.
+There are many conditions and events that can bring a patient in to see us, including dental trauma due to accidents, former substance abuse, congenital defects, post-cancer recovery, and old age in general.
 Because every patient is different, our approach is simple: listen to the patient and find the problem, address that problem as efficiently and safely as modern dental science allows, and follow up with continued compassion and care even after all restorative, in-office work has been completed.